richardcsuwandi/richardcsuwandi.github.io/_posts/2024-09-16-learn-with-a-goal.md

 ## Learning and infill criteria
 The strong synergy between AL and BO is rooted in the substantial analogy between the learning criteria that drive the AL procedure and the infill criteria that characterize the BO scheme.

 ### Learning criteria
 Learning criteria establish a metric for quantifying the gains of all the possible learner decisions, and prescribe an optimal decision based in information acquired from the surrogate model.
-In AL, there are 3 essential learning criteria:
+In AL, there are 3 essential learning criteria<d-cite key="he2014active"></d-cite>:
 1. **Informativeness:** The sampling policy is driven by the goal of acquiring the *most informative samples*, i.e., the ones that are expected to contribute the maximum information.
 2. **Representativeness:** The sampling policy aims to select *samples that are representative* of the target domain, exploiting the structure of the problem to direct queries to locations
 3. **Diversity:** The sampling policy seeks to select *samples that are diverse*, i.e., well-spread across the domain, preventing the concentration of queries in small local regions.